open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Instrumentation.AWSLambda/README.md

 ### Lambda Function - Asp.Net Core

-Override the `FunctionHandlerAsync` function in `LambdaEntryPoint.cs` file.
+For using base classes from package [Amazon.Lambda.AspNetCoreServer](https://github.com/aws/aws-lambda-dotnet/tree/master/Libraries/src/Amazon.Lambda.AspNetCoreServer#amazonlambdaaspnetcoreserver), override the `FunctionHandlerAsync` function in `LambdaEntryPoint.cs` file.
 Call `AWSLambdaWrapper.Trace()` API and pass `TracerProvider`, original Lambda function and its inputs as parameters.
 Below is an example if using `APIGatewayProxyFunction` as base class.